Vinny94051/News/README.md

 # News

-News is the app which showed the latest news
+### News is the app which showed the latest news using https://newsapi.org/ ###

-## Usage
-Just open the app and see news, if you wanna change topic of showed news, use search field on the top of the screen

-If you want to show all description, press "Show more"

-If you want to save news in local library, hold your finger on the article, until button "Save" appear, press it

-If you want to see local library press "Show saved button", press "Back" for back

-Swipe from to bottom for update list
+# Main Features

+1. Show the latest news by last week
+2. Saving interesting articles
+3. Possibility to set notifications about new news every 15mnts, 1 hour ect.
+4. Search news by header

+# Technologies

+1. MVVM + Clean Architecture
+2. Kotlin Coroutines
+3. DI - Koin
+4. DB - Room
+5. Images - Glide
+6. Multi - modules